The SuperActivator Mechanism: Transformers Concentrate Reliable Concept Signals in the Tail: Concept Attribution

 \subsection{Attribution Methods}

-This section provides a brief overview of several attribution methods in which the objective is defined either by a global concept vector \(v_c\) or by the average embedding of local \supers{}.
+This section provides a brief overview of several attribution methods in which the objective is defined either by a global concept vector \(v_c\) or by the average embedding of local \supers{} $\mu_c(x)$.

+\begin{itemize} \item \textbf{Direct Alignment (Raw Concept Activation)} As a baseline, we consider the raw per-token concept activations with respect to the target embedding as attribution scores.

-\begin{itemize} \item \textbf{LIME (Local Interpretable Model-agnostic Explanations)} \citep{ribeiro2016should} explains an individual prediction by approximating the complex model with a simpler, interpretable model (e.g., a linear model) in the local vicinity of the prediction.
+\item \textbf{LIME (Local Interpretable Model-agnostic Explanations)} \citep{ribeiro2016should} explains an individual prediction by approximating the complex model with a simpler, interpretable model (e.g., a linear model) in the local vicinity of the prediction.
 It achieves this by generating a new dataset of perturbed samples around the instance being explained and learning the simpler model on this new dataset, weighted by proximity to the original instance.

 \item \textbf{SHAP (SHapley Additive exPlanations)} \citep{lundberg2017unified} assigns an importance value to each feature for a particular prediction.
-Based on cooperative game theory, this value represents the feature's marginal contribution to the model's output, ensuring the sum of all values explains the difference between the model's prediction and a baseline.
+Based on cooperative game theory, this value represents the feature's marginal contribution to the model's output, ensuring that the attributions sum to the difference between the model's prediction and a baseline under the Shapley value formulation.

 \item \textbf{RISE (Randomized Input Sampling for Explanation)} \citep{petsiuk2018rise} generates a visual explanation by probing the model with numerous randomly masked versions of an input image.
 The final importance map is a weighted average of these random masks, where weights are determined by the model's output confidence for each corresponding masked image.